juancasanovalopez/ENGIE_GEM_SPaaS_CG_TMC/README.md

 ### Powerplant power
 This app uses the flask python framework and a virtual environment, to run the powerplant app is required to install '''requirements.txt''' and recomended to do it in a virtual environment.
 #### To run the App
 Is required to install Docker or other container manager.
+The non production mode is still available with the command `flask run -p8888` on the root directory.
 **build the image with:**
     `docker build powerplant:codechallenge .`
 **then run the container exposing the port 8888:**